OraOpenSource/apex-diff/README.md

 ### Config
 Create a new (or copy `config_sample.json`) config file in the `config` folder called `config.json`.

-`debug`: optional, boolean, default `false`.
-If `true` will output each step of the process.
+- `debug`: optional, boolean, default `false`.
+  - If `true` will output each step of the process.

-`rebuildTempFile` : optional, boolean, default `false`.
-If `true`, the temp sql file will be re-generated.
+- `rebuildTempFile` : optional, boolean, default `false`.
+  - If `true`, the temp sql file will be re-generated.
 Unless upgrdaing APEX, it is not recommended to set this to `true` as it takes additional time to generate the temp sql file.

-`sqlcl` : optional, string, default `sql`.
-Command name (or full path to) SQLcl file.
+- `sqlcl` : optional, string, default `sql`.
+  - Command name (or full path to) SQLcl file.

-`connections` : required, JSON object.
-Name, vaule pair for each database connection.
+- `connections` : required, JSON object.
+  - Name/value pair for each database connection.

 Example:
 ```json